sytabaresa/kingly/README.md

 [^x]: There are however semantics which allow such transitions, thus possibilitating event bubbling.

 Those contracts ensure a good behaviour of the state machine. and we recommend that they all be observed.
-However, some of them are not enforced :
+However, some of them are not easily enforcable :

 - we can only check at runtime that transition with guards fulfill at least one of those guards.
 In these cases, we only issue a warning, as this is not a fatal error.
 This leaves some